Deepomatic/deepoctl/README.md

 ### `infer`: Performing inference only

 "Inference" is the action of running your algorithm.
-Inference can be computed using the `Deepomatic` API, or locally using the `Deepomatic` SDK.
+Inference can be computed using either the `Deepomatic` API, or locally using the `Deepomatic` SDK.

 To use the deepomatic API, you need to provide the version ID of the recognition that you have trained: